oliverde8/PageComposer/Readme.md

 A Symfony bundle that will be coded later should make it easier to understand.

 This library is not meant to be used on simple websites, it's meant to be used for CMS and other softwares that needs to have easily overridable interfaces.
-This first vesrion is designed for eXpansion which doesen't uses html code.
+This first version is designed for eXpansion which doesen't uses html code.

+### Decoupling

+Today's websites are more and more complicated, one page contains informations that might come from various sources.
+Having a single controller manage the majority of the data displayed in a page is not an option.

+Page compose allows this to be splitted, each block being self sufficient.

+### Performance

+It is hard to imagine today a website that does not require some a call to an API.
+These calls can be costly and slow down a website.

+These http calls can be done using guzzle promises asynchronously during the `prepare` phase of a block.

+Using the promises other http calls can also be run asynchronously to improve performance.

 ## Simple usage exemple